Silent vāv: In poetry

+Is better than the man who harms the throng.

-According to the Persian literary rules, خود should be pronounced as /fa/; however, as is visible in this poem, it atypically takes on the sound of /fa/ and rhymes with بد//fa/ in the verse following it.
-This silent vāv taking on the sound of fathe/zebar, /fa/, rather than the /fa/ of zamme/pish, is a very common feature in classical Persian poetry, also seen, for example, in the works of Ferdowsi and Nezami.
+According to the Afghan Persian (Dari) literary rules, should be pronounced as /fa/ (and in Iranian Persian /fa/); however, as is visible in this poem, it atypically takes on the sound of /fa/ and rhymes with /fa/ in the verse following it.
+This silent wāw taking on the sound of fatha/zabar /fa/ (Iranian, Afghan and Tajiki Persian alike /fa/), rather than the /fa/ (Iranian Persian /fa/) of damma/pesh, is a very common feature in the Early New Persian (and even in the Classical Persian as well) poetry, also seen, for example, in the works of Ferdowsi and Nizami Ganjavi.

 Geographical distribution

-The standard Iranian form of Persian, does not pronounce the silent vāv in any situation.
-Tajiki Persian, which has undergone delabialization in the same way as Iranian Persian, is written in the Cyrillic script, and thus does not have the silent vāv as an orthographic feature.
-However, the Afghan dialects of Persian, commonly known as Dari, as well as the Persian dialects of Kashan and some other regions of Iran, continue to pronounce the vāv, meaning that the silent vāv is not a feature of the orthography of their dialects.
-In Urdu, labialization is retained in some words and not others.
-In some words, the /fa/ and /fa/ pronunciation variants are interchangeable.
+The standard Iranian form (especially the Tehrani dialect) of Persian, does not pronounce the silent wāw in any situation.
+Tajiki Persian, which has undergone delabialization in the same way as Iranian Persian, is written in the modified Cyrillic script (based on the Russian letters), and thus does not have the silent wāw as an orthographic feature.
+However, many Afghan dialects of Persian (commonly known as Dari), as well as the Persian dialects of Kashan and some other (particularly eastern parts) regions of Iran, continue to pronounce the wāw, meaning that the silent wāw is not a feature of the orthography of their dialects.
+In Urdu, as well as Punjabi and Saraiki [Shahmukhi], labialization is retained in some words and not others.
+(Note: This also applies to Dari (Afghan Persian) as well.)
+In some words, the /fa/, /fa/, /fa/ and /fa/ pronunciation variants are allophones in such cases (in Hindi [Devanagari] and Punjabi [Gurmukhi] though; /fa/ is represented by ख़ and ਖ਼ respectively, and /fa/~/fa/ by ख़्व and ਖ਼੍ਵ respectively).